-The Academy has opted into the Department for Education's risk protection arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
-This scheme protects Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business, and provides cover up to £10,000,000.
-It is not possible to quantify the Trustees and officers indemnity element from the overall cost of the RPA scheme membership.
+The Academy Trust entered into the Department for Education's Risk Protection Arrangement in September 2016 This protects trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
+The insurance provides cover up to £10,000,000 for each and every loss and in the aggregate per Academy whose Academy trust is a member.
+The cost of this insurance is not seperately identifiable.